realvz/blog.realvarez.com/src/blog/linux-net-k8s.md

 169.254.1.1 dev eth0 lladdr 8e:62:30:ec:7f:37 PERMANENT
 ```

 ![Figure: Pinging one pod from another](Kubernetes%20Networking-1758212585275.webp)

 ## Netfilter and Packet Routing in Kubernetes

+When a pod sends traffic to a Kubernetes Service, a pod on another node, or to any external services (like google.com), the traffic is routed using netfilter.

-[netfilter](https://netfilter.org) is a collection of packet filtering hooks in Linux kernel network stack.
+[netfilter](https://netfilter.org) is a collection of packet filtering hooks in Linux kernel network layer.
 Every *routable* packet (operating at Layer 3) in the system triggers netfilter hooks as it passes through the stack.
 We can use these hooks to inspect, modify, or filter traffic.

-Kubernetes relies on netfilter hooks to ensure that pods, which usually have internal, private IP addresses, can communicate with each other and with external services. netfilter is not used for pod-to-pod communication on the same node, which happens at Layer 2.

 There are five netfilter hooks:
 - `PREROUTING` -- The first hook when a packet arrives on the node from the outside world.
 DNAT (Destination Network Address Translation) is an example of this hook. `kube-proxy`uses this chain to change the destination IP of incoming Service traffic from a ClusterIP to a backend pod IP.